qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

                   show the color of the last layer that was active.
             • ⁽²⁾ The colors are reversed blue/low-white/green when numlock is on.
                   Left led color memory aid: same as either numbers or movement layer for numlock on/off.
-            • ⁽³⁾ The colors are reversed to orange/red/red when set to de-activate after one F-key press.
+            • ⁽³⁾ The colors are reversed to orange/red/red when set to deactivate after one F-key press.
             • ⁽⁴⁾ The colors are reversed purple/purple/white, indicating which of the two base layers is active (see below).
             • Middle led: Breathing effect.
 When not breathing, keyboard is not working normally with the computer.